 What Information Was Involved?
-NIRSA's investigation into the incident determined your name, address and a combination of your e-mail, username, password, and/or date of birth may have been compromised.
+Our investigation into the incident determined your name, address, and credit/debit card information, including the card number and security code may have been subject to unauthorized acquisition.

-What NIRSA is Doing.
-NIRSA takes the security of your personal information seriously.
-We immediately retained a forensic investigation firm to determine the nature and scope of this incident.
+What MBA is Doing.
+MBA takes the security of your personal information seriously.
+We immediately began working with a third-party computer forensic investigation firm and took steps to ensure that payment card transactions were secure.
 We are also working to improve security protocols already in place to continue to protect against potential unauthorized activity.
+MBA also notified the major payment card brands and its card processor of the incident and the steps taken to return to processing payment card transactions securely.